Tuesday, February 19, 2019

 That said, these are all the full Fleetwood Mac versions of those songs, and they're done somewhat differently.
 I see no reason why they couldn't have put at least a couple of these on a Fleetwood Mac album.

-By the way, nearly all the songs here are from 1971, except for two from 1970 and one from 1972.
+By the way, nearly all the songs here are from 1971, except for three from 1970 and one from 1972.
 I put the 1972 one here because, as I said, the number of stray tracks from the band suddenly drops off a cliff right after this.
 I can't find a single stray track from 1973 or 1974, which is startling considering that it took three and a half albums to contain all the stray tracks the band did in 1969 alone!
 This can be seen in concert set lists too, where the band dramatically reduced the number of different songs it was playing in concert by 1972.

 That said, we have this one last burst of creativity before the band went into a fallow period where their popularity with fans and critics went way down for a couple of years.
 McVie in particular comes to the fore here for the first time, with about half of the songs sung by her.